-- A. Purpose.
-The Rowland Heights CSD is established to: - 1.
-Ensure new development retains the residential character of the area; - Impose development standards and review processes to ensure that commercial development, signs in commercial areas, landscaping, and setbacks are appropriate for the community and are implemented to protect the community's health, safety, and welfare; - 3.
-Improve walkability, accessibility, and vibrancy in commercial areas; and - 4.
-Allow for the keeping and parking of recreational vehicles on residentially and agriculturally zoned lots in a manner that protects the health, safety, and general welfare of the entire community.
+A. Purpose.
+The Rowland Heights CSD is established to: (1) ensure that new development retains the residential character of the area; (2) impose development standards and review processes to ensure that commercial development, signs in commercial areas, landscaping, and setbacks are appropriate for the community and are implemented to protect the community's health, safety, and welfare; (3) improve walkability, accessibility, and vibrancy in commercial areas; and (4) allow for the keeping and parking of recreational vehicles on residentially and agriculturally zoned lots in a manner that protects the health, safety, and general welfare of the entire community.